 I don’t want to have to be writing this blog post.
 I’d far rather be watching Claudia O’Doherty clips on Youtube or reading Standard Issue.
 But until women comics get the exposure they deserve I’ll keep talking and writing about how unfair it is.

 I expect in a year’s time I’ll be writing something similar about the Foster’s Edinburgh Comedy Awards 2016.
 See you then.

 The image at the top of the page is from The Edinburgh Festival Fringe Society.
-It is the festival’s logo, the word “fringe” in large black type with “The Edinburgh Festival” and the dates of the festival in smaller type.
+It is the festival’s logo, the word “fringe” in large blue type with “The Edinburgh Festival” above and the dates of the festival below in smaller type.